 Now if you look around then you might find some things moving and some things not moving at all.

 Moving things around us include cars, buses, trains, birds, animals, human beings, etc. All these things move from one place to another.
 Apart from these examples things are in motion inside of the body too.
-For example, blood moves through blood vessels, our muscles move when we work or play, heart pumping blood and many more search examples can be found in nature.
+For example, blood moves through blood vessels, our muscles move when we work or play, our heart pumping blood and many more search examples can be found in nature.

-We do not see these motions but we know about them from their effect because our life depends on heart pumping blood and we need muscle movement to perform various tasks.
+We do not see these motions but we know about them from their effect because our life depends on the heart pumping blood and we need muscle movement to perform various tasks.

 So we can say that